Trade directory · North Charleston metro · South Carolina

 Peak Season

-March through October, with highest demand April-June for major renovations and additions
+March through October, with highest demand April-June for exterior work and year-round steady demand for interior renovations

 Market estimate